Growing Herbs at HomeFeb 2, 2022

 3. Support your local pollinators and other wildlife

 Not everything you grow has to be for human consumption.
 Consider growing plants that provide food and habitat for butterflies, bees, birds and other wildlife.
 An easy place to start is growing various Milkweed species to support Monarch butterflies.
 Then try growing plants like Bee Balm, Echinacea and mint family herbs to support bee populations.
-Our farms are certified as Bee-Friendly and an official Monarch Butterfly Waystation.
+Our farms are Certified Bee-Friendly and an official Monarch Butterfly Waystation.
 Your own garden can join these bee and butterfly movements too.

 Ultimately, our gardens are where many of us feel most connected to the Earth.
 We spend hours with our hands in the dirt trying to make life take root.
 We nurture nature and take pride in the results.
 The connection is physical, mental, emotional, and often spiritual as well.